Finish Your Node App

 - your HTTP calls fire at the same time, not after each other like you intended

-Trying to find focumentation is discouraging.
+Trying to find the official word on this leaves you dumbfounded.
 How come the official docs at nodejs.org have no word on how you’re supposed to program Node?
-Looks like the real information is scattered across blogs, Github issues and Stack Overflow answers.
-That route seems to take forever and you don’t even know where to start.
+It looks like the real information is scattered across blogs, Github issues and Stack Overflow answers.
+Going that route takes forever - and you don’t even know where to start.

 What if you could turn the plan in your head into working code?